me.vs.computer

 This lambda is responsible for persisting data.
 It does two things in parallel:

-Update DynamoDB.
-This was Claude’s idea tbh.
+2. Updates DynamoDB.
+This was Claude’s idea (credit where it’s due).
 I wanted a good way to demo this project that even non-technical users could appreciate.
-It suggested a DynamoDB table to populate a dashboard.
-The table stores recent events and a couple of counters, all with a TTL of 7 days — it’s not meant for long term storage, just enough to power a live view.
+It suggested a DynamoDB table to populate a dashboard showing recent events, page views over time, and top referrers.
+The table stores recent events and a couple of counters, all with a TTL of 7 days — it’s not meant for long-term storage, just enough to power a live view.

 The consumer handler is concise: